invenia/blog/_posts/JuliaLangFeatures.md

 ```

-Now we caan construct an object and call public methods:
+We can construct an object and can call public methods:

 ```julia
 julia> 🦆 = newDuck("Bill")